 The Norma Epstein Foundation Awards in Creative Writing at University College at the University of Toronto were established in 1946 in memory of Norma Epstein (UC '45).
-Biennial National prizes are offered in the total amount of approximately $2,000, open to any student currently registered in an undergraduate or graduate degree program at a Canadian university.
-There will be a National Norma Epstein competition in 2019.
-The deadline for submission is May 1.
+Biennial national prizes are offered in the total amount of approximately $2,000, open to any student currently registered in an undergraduate or graduate degree program at a Canadian university.

 Conditions Governing the National Norma Epstein Awards: